 - 1 28-ounce can diced fire roasted tomatoes

 - Lime wedges, for serving

-Meanwhile, dice the onion and green pepper.
+- Meanwhile, dice the onion.
+Dice the pepper.
 Mince the garlic.
 Drain and rinse the beans.
 Roughly chop the cilantro.
-Dice the mango into chunks: see How to Cut a Mango.
-Measure out 2 1/2 cups for the chili, then small dice the rest for the garnish.
+Dice the mango into chunks.
+Measure out 2 ½ cups for the chili, then small dice the rest for the garnish.

 Keywords: Chili, Black Bean Chili, Vegan Chili, Vegetarian Chili, Mango Chili, Vegetarian, Vegan, Mangos, Mango Recipes